 The DDT is the nation’s lead federal agency working to reduce the preventable burden of diabetes.
-DDT provides diabetes prevention and management programs in communities throughout the country.
+DDT provides diabetes prevention and management programs in communities across the country.
 Funding for DDT supports valuable diabetes prevention programs in all 50 states and in eight U.S. affiliated jurisdictions.

 These activities bring together state health departments, health care providers and community-based groups to prevent diabetes and diabetes-related complications and reduce emergency room visits and hospitalizations.
 DDT also carries out groundbreaking research and helps to eliminate diabetes-related disparities.

 National Diabetes Prevention Program (National DPP)

-The program is based on the NIDDK Diabetes Prevention Program that found individuals with prediabetes can decrease their risk of developing type 2 diabetes by 58 percent with lifestyle changes and moderate weight loss.
+National DPP is based on the NIDDK Diabetes Prevention Program clinical trial that found individuals with prediabetes can decrease their risk of developing type 2 diabetes by 58 percent with lifestyle changes and moderate weight loss.